mmiladinov12/Quack3200-Assembler_Emulator/README.md

 ## Coding Standard

-See *Coding_Standard.pdf* for all of the expected coding standards.
+See *Coding_Standard.pdf* for all of the expected coding standards used in the project.